Goodrich-Lab/epiomics/README.md

 ## Omics wide association study (owas)

 The basis of many omics analysis in epidemiology begin with an omics wide association study.
-The function `owas()` implements an omics wide association study with the option of using the 'omics data as either the dependent variable (i.e., for performing an exposure --\> 'omics analysis) or using the 'omics as the independent variable (i.e., for performing an 'omics --\> outcome analysis). `owas()` provides the option to adjust for covariates, and allows for either continuous or dichotomous outcomes.
+The function `owas()` implements an omics wide association study with the option of using the 'omics data as either the dependent variable (i.e., for performing an exposure --\> 'omics analysis) or using the 'omics as the independent variable (i.e., for performing an 'omics --\> outcome analysis). `owas()` provides the option to adjust for covariates, and allows for either continuous or dichotomous outcomes. `owas()` can also handle multiple variables of interest (ie, multiple exposures or multiple traits).

 Start with simulating data: